-Cognitive skills are embedded throughout the programme and are developed throughout the teaching and learning programme.
-B1 is particularly developed during the level 6 project and the optional physics industrial placement unit.
-Problem analysis and solution is the basis of applied physics and so B2 is developed in a variety of contexts through all units.
-B3 is encouraged through many units; including, in particular, the problem-based learning exercises in practical, laboratory units at levels 4 and 5 and the project and placement unit at level 6.
-B4 is primarily developed through the practical units and the project, although other units will also contribute in this respect.
-B5 is demonstrated within many units especially the level 5 and 6 options (for example Energy Resources & Climate Change) as well as many aspects of the tutorial programme.
+Cognitive skills are embedded throughout the programme and are developed through the teaching and learning programme.

+Research methods are initially explicitly introduced in Space Science and Applications of Physics that requires critical use and combination of a variety of sources of information.
+Research methods are also taught embedded within many units and especially in the laboratory and computational physics units where problem-based learning requires the use of a variety of techniques and research methodologies.

+B1 is particularly developed during the level 6 project.

+Problem analysis and solution is the basis of physics and so B2 is developed in a variety of contexts through all units.

+B3 is encouraged through many units; including in particular the computational and laboratory units at levels 4 and 5 as well as the projects.

+B4 is primarily developed through the astronomy units and the projects, although other units will also contribute in this respect.

+B5 is demonstrated within many units especially the level 5 and 6 options.

-Laboratory classes involving all aspects of C1-C4 are a feature of many units within the Applied Physics course.
-C1-C3 are particularly stressed in the Practical Laboratory units and Introduction to Computational Physics and the level 6 project.
-C4 is developed in all units where essay or report coursework is a requirement and where students are taught and required to use an appropriate referencing protocol format.
-C5-C7 are introduced at level 4 in the Space Science and Applications of Physics unit and form a major component of the level 5 Practical Laboratory and Field Physics unit.
-There is an optional opportunity for work-based learning at level 5.
-Skills appropriate to C6 and C7 are developed progressively and by level 6 there is ample requirement to embrace flexible approaches for self-managed learning (specifically in self-managed project work in the project, industrial placement and other options).
+C1-C3 are particularly stressed in the Practical Laboratory unit at level 4 and Computational Physics units at level 4, 5 and 6 and the level 6 project.

+C4 is developed in all units where essay or report coursework is a requirement and where students are taught and required to use an appropriate referencing standard for example in the level 6 project.

-The Physics Industrial Placement unit will provide opportunity to develop D1-D6 in the industrial setting.
+C5-C7 are introduced at level 4 in the Space Science and Applications of Physics unit at level 4.
+There is an elective slot at level 5 where students may choose to study a second language.

+As the course progresses through the levels students develop skills appropriate to C6 and C7 and by level 6 are required to embrace flexible approaches for self-managed learning (specifically in self-managed project work in the project and the options).

+C8 is developed during individual tutorial supervision sessions during the major project at level 6.

 D1 is developed in a number of units where students are required to give oral and graphical presentations to staff and their peer groups.
-The group project and the industrial placement unit each require both an oral and written presentation of the results of the work.
-D2 is addressed in a number of units where there is a laboratory component.
-Specifically, the Practical Laboratory and Field Physics, the project and the industrial placement units address this requirement.
+The project also requires both an oral and written presentation of the results of the work.

+D2 is addressed in a number of units where such analysis of observational data is required.

 D3 is addressed in the preparation for the project and the project itself and in many other units where research work is required.
+Critical use of a variety of sources of information and research methods is essential within a number of units though out the degree including the project.

-D4 and D5 are addressed specifically in the units requiring group work, for example Space Science and Applications of Physics.
-Many other units, especially the group project and minor group project unit at level 6, also require students to work in groups and assess their own and group members' performance.
-D6 is a vital component of all of the units as may be expected in an Applied Physics degree.
+D4 and D5 are addressed specifically in the units requiring group work, for example Applications of Physics in Astronomy and Industry and the group project unit.
+Many other units also require students to work in groups and assess their own and group members' performance.

+D6 is a vital component of all of the units as may be expected in any physics degree.
+Problem solving techniques and practice is provided through the on-line Mastering Physics system at levels 4 and 5.